-There are 23 nominated assessments in the table above.
-During 2022, the School of Medicine may move to an overall non-graded assessment system, whereby all the above will contribute to a satisfactory or not satisfactory overall assessment for ICR2.
-This won't affect individual assessments, but will mean that an overall numeric grade will not be given.
+There are 22 nominated assessments in the table above.
+During 2023, the School of Medicine will use an overall non-graded assessment system, whereby all the above will contribute to a satisfactory or not satisfactory overall assessment for ICR2.
+This won't affect individual assessments, but will mean that an overall numeric grade for ICR2 will not be given.
 Satisfactory ("pass") means a good overall competent standard for ICR2.